Best documentation software for modern teams

-Documentation and productivity apps play a key role in your virtual workspace.
+Documentation apps play a key role in your virtual workspace.

 Tools like Google Drive and Dropbox Paper offer secure cloud-based storage for all your important files, which can then be shared with the whole team.
 These tools allow you to store documents and work on them at the same time, making them core business solutions that most of us have been familiar with for years.

 There are hundreds of these apps and tools that allow teams to get things done and share work from any device.
 The idea of these apps is to level up performance and collaboration, and many do.
 However, the interconnectivity of these tools can still be a friction point for teams.
 For example: when was the last time a member of the sales team could easily view a design file?

 Documentation commits the expectations, boundaries, and consequences of teamwork, so that hire number 500 can have the same perspective as hire number five.

 Productive knowledge management starts with documentation, which drives clarity and conviction — and is the reason why documents, spreadsheets, and slides are the lifeblood of knowledge workers.

 Problems with documentation start with inconsistencies.
 If your company is working with multiple tools, different teams might create files in each of them.
 When Design creates tasks in Asana, Engineering works in JIRA, Operations writes notes in Confluence, Marketing stores business contacts in Hubspot, and the Sales team uses Salesforce, things can get out of control quickly.
 That's how knowledge silos begin.

 That being said, you need to start with the best documentation software in the game.
 Below you’ll find a list of documentation software the Qatalog team loves.

 “Document management is the cornerstone of knowledge creation, and the reason why documents, spreadsheets, and slides are the lifeblood of knowledge workers.
 It’s not a coincidence that in 2020, over 2 billion people are using Google Docs, Sheets, and Slides every month.
 That’s 25% of the world population!